Katie Morgan

-Katie Morgan is an American pornographic actress.
+Katie Morgan is an American pornographic film actress.

 Career

-Morgan initially entered the porn industry as a means to pay off her bail and plea bargain after being arrested in 2000 for transporting over 100 lb of marijuana from Mexico into the United States.
+Morgan initially entered the pornographic film industry by cold-calling a pornographic film actress known to a friend, who introduced her to an agent.
 In the HBO documentary film Katie Morgan: A Porn Star Revealed (2005), she describes having chosen the surname "Morgan" in reference to the alcoholic beverage Captain Morgan's Rum, and the first name "Katie" in reference to the real first name of the Scarlett O'Hara character in Gone with the Wind (1936).

 She unofficially retired from adult films in 2008, and it was made official when she married a year later.
 In September 2015, she ended seven years of retirement by announcing her signing with Nexxxt Level Talent and began shooting productions in Los Angeles and Miami.

 Appearances

 Morgan has been featured on HBO's A Real Sex Xtra: Pornucopia – Going Down in the Valley, Katie Morgan on Sex Toys, Katie Morgan: Porn 101, and Katie Morgan's Sex Tips: Questions, Anyone?, some of which, she would host completely naked except for a pair of high heels.

-In 2008, she made a guest appearance on HBO's Entourage playing herself, and her first mainstream feature film appearance in Kevin Smith's comedy Zack and Miri Make a Porno.
-From 2011 to 2013, she hosted Having Sex, With Katie Morgan on S.I.R! at Smodcast.com, and was a panelist on That Sex Show on the Logo cable television network in 2013.
-In 2016, she appeared in Vixens from Venus.
+In 2008, she made her first mainstream feature film appearance in Kevin Smith's comedy Zack and Miri Make a Porno.
+From 2011 to 2013, she hosted Having Sex, With Katie Morgan on Smith's SModcast Podcast Network.